nhmkdev/cardmaker/README.md

 ## Download

-Latest stable (I hope) release binary: [Download 1.0.0.0](https://github.com/nhmkdev/cardmaker/releases/tag/v.1.0.0.0)
+Latest stable (I hope) release binary: [Download 1.0.0.0](https://github.com/nhmkdev/cardmaker/releases/tag/v.1.0.0.0) (there have been a ton of released before 1.0.0.0... this is anything but brand new software)

 ## Sample